CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 - Explain how we use basic arithmetical operators
 - Evaluate basic JavaScript expressions using the Node REPL
 - Predict the result of evaluating an expression in JavaScript
+- Define a function
+- Define a function call
 - Identify the key features of a function call expression: identifier; parentheses, argument
 - Execute a JavaScript file using Node
 - Log JavaScript expressions to the terminal